 They both vary a bit depending on season (more fresh food in summer + night market, less in winter) but always worth checking out.

-Be sure to check the sites for opening times as they're not open every day. almost 9 years ago
+Be sure to check the sites for opening times as they're not open every day. about 9 years ago

 Melbourne has a bunch of night markets which are closest to a paddington markets equivalent.

 The Gaslight Markets are a good example (no link I could find, sorry), at the corner of Elizabeth and Victoria Street, but only on in the summer as far as I know... about 9 years ago